 Nina Rappaport (Vice President)

 See link at right for board member bios

-Our activities, made possible by a small but dedicated group of volunteers, include organizing public programs and tours, publishing print newsletters and a monthly email newsletter, conducting architectural surveys, writing documentation and preparing fiches for the DOCOMOMO Register, monitoring at-risk Modern buildings and sites, organizing advocacy in support of protecting and preserving significant Modern buildings, and much more.
+Our activities, made possible by a small but dedicated group of volunteers, include organizing public programs and tours, publishing online and print content and a monthly email newsletter, conducting architectural surveys, writing documentation and preparing fiches for the DOCOMOMO Register, monitoring at-risk Modern buildings and sites, organizing advocacy in support of protecting and preserving significant Modern buildings, and much more.

 We are grateful to all those who have supported the chapter over the past decade through their gifts of time or their financial contributions, with a special appreciation to long-time DOCOMOMO New York/Tri-State friend Brent Harris whose major gift in 2008 made this website possible.